openupm/openupm/docs/docs/index.md

 The other 3rd-party registries like [xcrew.dev](https://xcrew.dev/), [upm-packages.dev](https://upm-packages.dev/) and [unitynuget-registry](https://unitynuget-registry.azurewebsites.net) offers valuable contents and usually maintained by a few passionate developers regularly.

 If the package repository is available and in compliance with open source license, upm structure and valid git tags, then it could be added to OpenUPM without changes, unless it requires a custom build process.
+OpenUPM doesn't require the package owner to publish a package.
+It allows any GitHub user to contribute new discovered package, and may grow faster with the community.

-In fact that openupm-cli can support any 3rd-party registries when passing [registry option](https://github.com/openupm/openupm-cli#command-options).
+In fact that openupm-cli is designed to support any 3rd-party registries when passing [registry option](https://github.com/openupm/openupm-cli#command-options).
 An example to search unitynuget-registry.

 ```sh
 $ openupm search memory --registry=https://unitynuget-registry.azurewebsites.net